satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 versed in the general stylistic guidelines as well as code optimization for execution speed, memory consumption and readability.
-Since the review process is open, the code tends to get reviewed by the most pertinent as well as a diverse group of people.
+Since the review process is open, the code tends to get reviewed by the most pertinent as well as a diverse group of people\ :sup:``[g] <#cmnt7>`_`\ .
 This results in making the code the best it can be as the overall goal is to improve the quality of the software through constructive criticism.
 However, since the entire code is maintained in an online repository, registered members can continue to comment on the code beyond it being accepted.
 Furthermore, this allows for bugs to be detected and improvements to be made beyond initial review.

 \*Proposed improvements for publication review:\*